adammurdoch/model-experiments/declaring-software-type.md

 can have default values.

 Pattern 1 is very flexible and can express a wide range of software.
 However, not every combination of implementation language (version) and runtime (version) makes sense or is supported.
-Pattern 2, on the other hand, allows the contents of the block to be strongly typed based on the template.
+Pattern 2, on the other hand, allows the contents of the block to be strongly typed based on the template and so constrain the available combinations.

 Pattern 1 exposes the "implementation" and "runtime" concepts to every developer.
 This is often unnecessary, particularly for beginners writing Java software.
 Pattern 2 allows a simplified view that captures a specific pattern.

 Patterns 1 and 2 are not mutually exclusive.
-Pattern 2 is just a more constrained way to express pattern 1.
+Pattern 2 is just a more constrained way to express pattern 1, and every pattern 2 can be transformed into a pattern 1.

 ## JVM CLI application implemented using Java